Tevz-Beskovnik/PHP-Request-proxy/README.md

 # Proxy for PHP

-## Why the fuck does this exist?
+## Why does this exist?

 I needed to quickly hack together a proxy to rewrite routes for php MVC task i had to do for my UNI course.

-Fuck configuring XAMPP on MacOS lord know why all those access errors are happening anyways
+No one wants to configure XAMPP on MacOS lord know why all those access errors are happening anyways

 ## How to use this